 Respond to tour leads

-There’s really no point collecting leads if you don’t have a way to nurture them from the minute they sign up.
+There’s really no point collecting leads through a done for you lead magnet if you don’t have a way to nurture them from the minute they sign up.
 The time it takes you to follow-up has a significant impact on conversions and your bottom-line.

 If your campaigns (and hence lead forms) require phone numbers and instant follow-ups, be sure to run your campaigns during your business working hours by using day-parting features within your Facebook campaign setup.